Pitch (card game)

-Pitch (or "High Low Jack") is an American trick-taking card game derived from the English game of All Fours (Seven Up).
-Historically, Pitch started as "Blind All Fours", a very simple All Fours variant that is still played in England as a pub game.
-The modern game involving a bidding phase and setting back a party's score if the bid is not reached came up in the middle of the 19th century and is more precisely known as Auction Pitch or Setback.
+Pitch (or "high low jack") is an American trick-taking game equivalent to the British blind all fours which, in turn, is derived from the classic all fours (US: seven up).
+Historically, pitch started as "blind all fours", a very simple all fours variant that is still played in England as a pub game.
+The modern game involving a bidding phase and setting back a party's score if the bid is not reached came up in the middle of the 19th century and is more precisely known as auction pitch or setback.

-Whereas All Fours started as a two-player game, Pitch is most popular for three to five players.
+Whereas all fours began as a two-player game, pitch is most popular for three to five players.
 Four can play individually or in fixed partnerships, depending in part on regional preferences.
-Auction Pitch is played in numerous variations that vary the deck used, provide methods for improving players hands, or expand the scoring system.
-Some of these variants gave rise to a new game known as Pedro or Cinch, a Pedro variant.
+Auction pitch is played in numerous variations that vary the deck used, provide methods for improving players hands, or expand the scoring system.
+Some of these variants gave rise to new games such as Pedro, Pedro Sancho, Dom Pedro or Cinch.